Property Maintenance Grant for state school maintenance work

-As board, you use the Property Maintenance Grant to pay for maintenance work on Ministry-owned buildings and facilities at your school.
+As board, you use the property maintenance grant to pay for maintenance work on Ministry-owned buildings and facilities at your school.
 This funding doesn't cover capital work or operational non-property expenses.

 Level of compliance Main audience Other